Animal tranquilizer enters U.S. illicit drug supply

-More than 10 million Americans misuse opioids at least once over a 12-month period, according to the National Center for Drug Abuse Statistics.
+More than 10 million Americans misuse opioids at least once over a 12-month period, according to the National Center for Drug Abuse.
 That includes drugs like fentanyl and heroin, which can contain trace amounts of xylazine.
 If you or someone you know uses street drugs, you are running the risk of addiction or a fatal xylazine overdose.

-At Landmark Recovery, we provide an evidence-based addiction treatment program at our rehab centers around the country.
+At Landmark Recovery, we provide evidence-based addiction treatment programs at our rehab centers around the country.
 We help patients manage harmful withdrawal symptoms during detox under the supervision of clinicians and staff.
 Our licensed therapists can also help patients identify triggers and provide a network of resources to support long-term addiction.

 For more information on addiction treatment options, call 888-448-0302 to talk to a recovery specialist.
 Our confidential phone line is available 24/7.
 Visit our locations page to find a rehab facility near you.

 Choose Recovery Over Addiction